 Here are five updates:

-2. Cleveland Clinic, Cleveland-based MetroHealth System, Cleveland-based University Hospitals and Akron, Ohio-based Summa Health are among the hospitals facing severe shortages, prompting officials to prioritize critical patients.
+- Hospitals across the country are experiencing shortages and have conservation measures in place.
+Among them are Cleveland Clinic, Cleveland-based MetroHealth System, Cleveland-based University Hospitals and Akron, Ohio-based Summa Health.
 In Minnesota, North Memorial Health-Robbinsdale Hospital and Minneapolis-based Allina Health are also struggling to maintain adequate IV fluid supplies, CBS News reported.

-5. Healthcare leaders at the institutions are beginning to implement emergency protocols to manage product scarcity.
-This includes prioritizing IV fluids for critical care patients while also exploring alternative treatment options for less urgent cases, potentially leading to treatment delays.
+- Healthcare leaders at some institutions are beginning to implement emergency protocols to manage product scarcity.
+This includes, in some cases, prioritizing IV fluids for critical care patients while also exploring alternative treatment options for less urgent cases, potentially leading to treatment delays.